-- Slide the dust cover [A] at the clutch cable lower end out of place. - Loosen both adjusting nuts [B] at the clutch cover as far as they will go. - Pull the clutch outer cable [C] tight and tighten the adjusting nuts against the clutch cable holder. - · Slip the dust cover back onto place. - Turn the adjuster at the clutch lever until the free play is correct. - Push the release lever [A] toward the front of the motorcycle until it becomes hard to turn. - OAt this time, the release lever should have the proper clearance and angle shown.
+- Slide the dust cover [A] at the clutch cable lower end out of place. - Loosen both adjusting nuts [B] at the clutch cover as far as they will go. - Pull the clutch outer cable [C] tight and tighten the adjusting nuts against the clutch cable holder. - Slip the dust cover back onto place. - Turn the adjuster at the clutch lever until the free play is correct. - Push the release lever [A] toward the front of the motorcycle until it becomes hard to turn. - OAt this time, the release lever should have the proper clearance and angle shown.

-80 ~ 90° [B]
+$80 \sim 90^\circ$ [B]

-1 ~ 3 mm (0.04 ~ 0.12 in.)
+$1\sim3$ mm (0.04 ~0.12 in.)
 [C]

-★If the clearance and angle are wrong, check the clutch and release parts for wear.
+★ If the clearance and angle are wrong, check the clutch and release parts for wear.

-Be sure that the outer cable end at the clutch lever is fully seated in the adjuster at the clutch lever, or it could slip into place later, creating enough cable play to prevent clutch disengagement.
+Too much cable play can prevent clutch disengagement and cause an accident resulting in serious injury or death.
+When adjusting the clutch or replacing the cable, be sure the upper end of the clutch outer cable is fully seated in its fitting, or it could slip into place later, creating enough cable play to prevent clutch disengagement.

-After the adjustment, start the engine and check that the clutch does not slip and that it releases properly.
+• After the adjustment, start the engine and check that the clutch does not slip and that it releases properly.

+Crankshaft/Transmission

-Crankshaft/Transmission Balancer Chain Tension Adjustment
+Balancer Chain Tension Adjustment

-- OBalancer chain wear and chain guide wear cause the chain to develop slack, which will make noise and may result in engine damage.
-To prevent this, adjust the chain tension. - Remove the engine guard (see Engine Guard Removal in the Frame chapter). - Remove the plug [A], and loosen the idle shaft lever bolt [B] a few turns. - Tighten the idle shaft lever bolt to the specified torque.
-Torque Idle Shaft Lever Bolt: 8.8 N·m (0.90 kgf·m, 78 in·lb) - Install the plug on the idle shaft lever bolt securely.
+OBalancer chain wear and chain guide wear cause the chain to develop slack, which will make noise and may result in engine damage.
+To prevent this, adjust the chain tension.

+- Remove the engine guard (see Engine Guard Removal in the Frame chapter). - Remove the plug [A], and loosen the idle shaft lever bolt [B] a few turns. - Tighten the idle shaft lever bolt to the specified torque.
+Torque - Idle Shaft Lever Bolt: 8.8 N·m (0.90 kgf·m, 78 in·lb) - Install the plug on the idle shaft lever bolt securely.